kirillzyusko/react-native-teleport/docs/docs/intro.md

 ## Introducing `react-native-teleport`

-This library brings **true native portals** into React Native by teleporting views at the native layer (iOS/Android/web).
+This library brings **true native portals** into React Native by teleportation views at the native layer (iOS/Android/web).

 ✅ The component stays in the **original React tree**, preserving contexts and state.
 ✅ The view is physically moved in the **native view hierarchy**, so layout, z-order, and performance behave like any other native view.